iamtheyammer/iamtheyammer/README.md

 ### Some super cool projects

-- 🖩 I created [CanvasCBL](https://canvascbl.com), which was a grade calculator for my school.
+- 🖩 I created [CanvasCBL](https://canvascbl.com), a grade calculator for my school.
 It's written in React and Redux on the frontend and Go on the backend.
 [Check out its code!](https://go.canvascbl.com/code)
 - 🤖 I'm working on a modular Discord bot called [Omnibot](http://yammer.me/omnibot)
 - 📁 I'm also trying to fix Chrome tabs.
 More info is coming soon!